eduardourso/GIFGenerator/README.md

 ### Author
 Eduardo Urso, eduardourso@gmail.com
-If you have any doubts, comments or improvements just shoot me an email.
+\nIf you have any doubts, comments or improvements just shoot me an email.

 ### License
 GIFGenerator is available under the MIT license.
 See the LICENSE file for more info.